(Checked and Updated April 2017)

 The outlook described above, while holding some promise, still remains rather grim.
 Fortunately, for many survivors of follicular lymphoma there is another way to create “gene therapy” by applying the latest scientific research in epigenetics.
 We cover this with our Four Pillar Gene Remediation Strategies (4P-GRS) program.
 Further details are included in FAQ’s 11~14 below.

 Our Pathway to Cure page will provide inspiration in this regard.

 2. Do all follicular lymphoma patients need treatment?

 As things now stand, most follicular lymphoma (fNHL) survivors require conventional treatment at some point.
-If this becomes necessary, it is very important that these treatments be chosen wisely and applied correctly.
-We provide guidance on this, covering the various treatment options, both old and new.
+If this becomes necessary, it is very important that these treatments be chosen wisely and applied correctly in consultation with one’s clinical oncologist.
+We provide information covering the various treatment options, both old and new.
 We have an article on Optimizing Chemotherapy and another on Nutritional Strategies During and After Treatment.